MicroWebStacks/markdown-rag-services/README.md

-# markdown-service
+# Applications Services
-markdown data parser and website builder
+collection of services for website building and data management